rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Verify that the `--audit-policy-file` is set.
 Review the contents of the file specified and ensure that it contains avalid audit policy.

 **Remediation:**
-Create an audit policy file for your cluster.
+Create an audit policy file for your cluster and pass it to k3s. e.g. `--kube-apiserver-arg='audit-log-path=/var/lib/rancher/k3s/server/logs/audit-log'`

 #### 3.2.2